 Nebraska Office of Highway

-New - 2015 Ford Driving Skills for Life Event - June 10th - Lincoln, June 11th - Kearney, June 12th - Omaha (Filled).
-This is a FREE event and opportunity for teen drivers age 16 to 18 to improve the driving skills.
+New - Ford Driving Skills for Life Event - Manheim Omaha, 9201 S 144th St., Omaha NE. - July 11-12, 2015.
+Ford Driving Skill for Life is a FREE program developed in 2003 in conjunction with the Governors Highway Safety Association and a panel of safety experts to address the leading cause of death among teenagers in the United States - vehicle crashes.
+This event is an opportunity for teen drivers age 16 to 18 to improve their driving skills.
 Please forward the attached flyer to all 16-18 year olds and their parents that you know or have contact with.
 The students will have the opportunity to drive courses with instructors as well as simulators and other learning experiences.
-Lunch will be provided and they will also be eligible for a $250 scholarship.
-Registration is limited, so be sure they register right away?
-See attached flyers in the designated area for more information?
+See attached flyer for more information?

 Nebraska Educational Telecommunications (NET) 30- minute documentary looks at distracted driving in the age of technology.
 The documentary shows how law enforcement, safety organizations, families and others are raising awareness about the dangers of distracted driving.

 New - Nebraska Teen Driver Report 2013 - Nebraska Department of Health & Human Services

 New - Vital Signs: Health Burden and Medical Costs of Nonfatal Injuries to Motor Vehicle Occupants - United States, 2012 - Morbidity and Mortality Weekly Report - October 7, 2014

 The Nebraska Office of Highway Safety (NOHS) is responsible for developing and implementing effective strategies to reduce the state’s traffic-related injury and fatality rates.
 These strategies may take the form of stand-alone projects, activities, and/or more comprehensive long-term programs.
 Both traditional and innovative strategies are encouraged and utilized to support the NOHS goals.